6/openai-caching-proxy/README.md

 const { Configuration, OpenAIApi } = require("openai");

 +// Specify how long (in seconds) you want to cache OpenAI responses for.
-+// You can also omit TTL altogether.
++// You can also omit TTL in `basePath` below if you don't need one.
 +const cacheTTL = 60 * 60 * 24;

 const configuration = new Configuration({